JeringTech/KeyValueStore/ReadMe.md

 ## Usage
 ### Key and Value Types
-`MixedStorageKVStore` keys and values can be [any type MessagePack C# can serialize](https://github.com/neuecc/MessagePack-CSharp#built-in-supported-types) (MessagePack C# is a popular, performant binary serialization library.
-Signalr, Microsoft's websockets library uses it).
+`MixedStorageKVStore` keys and values can be [any type MessagePack C# can serialize](https://github.com/neuecc/MessagePack-CSharp#built-in-supported-types) (MessagePack C# is a performant binary serialization library - Signalr, Microsoft's websockets library uses it).
 Note that custom types must be annotated according to [MessagePack C# conventions](https://github.com/neuecc/MessagePack-CSharp#object-serialization).

 #### Common Key and Value Types